 SAFETY TIP: The Crown Range Road is well-maintained and confident drivers will be totally fine.
 If you’re not confident driving on the left side of the road, or if it’s winter and you’re not used to driving in cold conditions, I’d suggest taking the Cromwell route instead.

-Once you’re in Wanaka, there’s lots of activities to choose from.
+Once you’re over the hills, there’s loads of things to do in Wanaka.
 Do one of the famous hikes (like Roy’s Peak), challenge yourself to a cable climb or head to Puzzling World, full of optical illusions and brain games.

 READ MORE: 25 Epic Things to Do in Wanaka